argonne-lcf/AR2023/02_features/nexus-iri.md

 To address the job scheduling issue, the Argonne team has set aside a portion of Polaris nodes to run with “on-demand” and “preemptable” queues.
 This approach allows time-sensitive jobs to run on the dedicated nodes immediately.

-Using data collected during an APS experiment, the team was able to complete their first fully automated end-to-end test of the service accounts and preemptible queues on Polaris with no humans in the loop.
+Using data collected during an APS experiment, the team was able to complete their first fully automated end-to-end test of the service accounts and preemptable queues on Polaris with no humans in the loop.
 While work continues to enable these capabilities at more and more beamlines, this effort points to a future where the integration of the upgraded APS and the ALCF's Aurora exascale supercomputer will transform science at Argonne and beyond.

 # Bringing It All Together